danjam/labops/roles/ubuntu_update/README.md

 | `reboot_timeout` | How long (in seconds) to wait for the reboot to complete | `600` |
 | `reboot_delay` | How long (in seconds) to wait before initiating the reboot | `5` |

-## Tags

-The role uses the following tags:

-- `update`: Used for updating the apt cache and packages
-- `packages`: General tag for package management tasks
-- `cleanup`: For removing unused dependencies

 ## Example Playbook

 Basic usage: